RaazKH/personalwebsite/README.md

 Lets see what is in this folder
 >ls
 You should see "index.html"
 This is the default website which we will be replacing with our own.
-The default website is included in this repository.
+The default website is included in this repository in the "Extras" directory.

 ###### Stop apache
 >sudo /ect/init.d/apache2 stop